conflux-fans/pos-pool/contract/README.md

 # PoSPool contract

 This is the contract code of Conflux PoS pool, which is developed by Solidity.

-## Intro

 All contracts are in the `contracts` directory.

-There are four components in this project:
+There are four components:

-1. Core Space Pool
+1. Core Space Pool: `PoSPool.sol`
-2. Core Space VotingEscrow
+2. Core Space VotingEscrow: `VotingEscrow.sol`
-3. eSpace Pool
+3. eSpace Pool: `eSpace/eSpacePoSPool.sol` and `eSpacePoolBridge.sol`
-4. eSpace VotingEscrow
+4. eSpace VotingEscrow: `eSpace/VotingEscrow.sol`

-The `Core Space Pool` is the basic component of the whole project, which manages the user's stake and reward.
-The rest three components are optional.
+The `Core Space Pool` is the basic component of the whole project, which manages the user's stake and reward. **The rest three components are optional.**

 ## Setup